 Girls Going Global (GGG) describes itself as a sisterhood.
-Partnering with the Peace Corps the organization takes young African-American women, ages 13-17, to international destination in order to learn about other cultures and participate in service learning projects.
+Partnering with the Peace Corps the organization takes young African-American women, ages 13-17, to international destinations in order to learn about other cultures and participate in service learning projects.
 The focus is on global awareness, leadership training and civic engagement.
-Currently GGG is operating in the Atlanta and Philadelphia areas.
+Currently, GGG is operating in the Atlanta and Philadelphia areas.

 Boys and Girls Clubs of America

 The Boys and Girls Clubs of America aim to enable all young people to reach their highest potential, especially those who need help the most.
 The Clubs began in 1906 as a place where every young person who enters their doors will begin a track to graduate high school with a plan for the future, demonstrating good character and citizenship and living a healthy lifestyle.

 Girl Up is a United Nations initiative that aims to support girls in the hardest-to-reach places, in the places where it is hardest to be a girl.
 The comprehensive Girl Up Network focuses on education, health, safety, leadership and documentation.
 The Girl Up network is a borderless movement with nearly half a million supporters in the US and around the world.